ExtremeAddons/extreme_pbr_docs/docs/displacement.rst

 In this case it is simple, just add the second material to the faces of the model you want, turn on the displacement :ref:`displace_on_off` and then press the button :ref:`smart_vertex_groups_button` to separate the vertex groups of the two materials.

+Make sure you have selected the material that has the active displacement from the :ref:`material_list` otherwise you will not

 .. image:: _static/_images/main_panel/smart_vertex_groups_button_01.png